Roman Dobrokhotov: Career

-Since 2005, he has been leader of the movement "We", a member of the federal political council of the movement Solidarnost since the foundation of the movement in 2008, a member of the political council of the Moscow branch of Solidarnost since 2009.
+Since 2005, he has been leader of the movement "We", a member of the federal political council of the movement Solidarnost since the foundation of the movement in 2008, and a member of the political council of the Moscow branch of Solidarnost since 2009.
 From 2006 to 2008, he was a columnist and deputy editor of the department of economics of the Novye Izvestia newspaper.

-From 2006 to 2008, he worked as a freelance employee of the radio station Govorit Moskva, where he hosted the weekly program Очная ставка.
+From 2006 to 2008, he worked as a freelance employee of the radio station Govorit Moskva, where he hosted the weekly program Очная ставка, meaning "Confrontation".

 In July 2009, Dobrokhotov announced his intention to run in elections to the Moscow City Duma in a single-mandate constituency number 5.
 His nomination was supported by the Solidarnost movement.
 The Moscow City Electoral Commission refused to register him, motivating the refusal with claims to the quality of the collected signatures.

 In January 2010, he began working as a researcher at the State Academic University for the Humanities (GAUGN), where he taught political science.

 In March 2010, Dobrokhotov signed the online manifesto of the Russian opposition "Putin Must Go".

 Slon.ru

 He joined the Russian online newspaper Slon.ru in April 2010 and worked there as an editor and correspondent.

 On May 26, 2011, in response to the "Appeal to the country's leadership with a request to change the cultural policy of Russia", he organized a collection of signatures on his blog under the "Open letter to cultural figures".

 On June 7, 2011, a political debate between the Nashi and Solidarnost movements took place at the ArteFAQ club in Moscow.
 Maria Kislitsyna and Gleb Krainik spoke on behalf of Nashi, Roman Dobrokhotov, Kostantin Yankauskas and Anastasia Rybachenko on behalf of Solidarnost.
 In June 2011, he took part in the forum of civil activists "Antiseliger".
-In 2012, he accepted an offer to participate in the Seliger (forum) and gave a lecture there on corruption in the Kremlin, in which he spoke about businessman Yury Kovalchuk, his son Boris Kovalchuk, Gennady Timchenko and about "Mikhail Ivanovich" (Vladimir Putin's pseudonym).
+In 2012, he accepted an offer to participate in the Seliger (forum) and gave a lecture there on corruption in the Kremlin, in which he spoke about businessman Yury Kovalchuk, his son Boris Kovalchuk, Gennady Timchenko, and "Mikhail Ivanovich" (Vladimir Putin's pseudonym).

 Dobrokhotov became one of the founders of the "Party of December 5" in the summer of 2012.
 He was nominated together with Sergei Davidis, Anna Karetnikova, Pyotr Tsarkov, Maria Baronova and eight other candidates from the "Party of December 5" in the elections to the Russian Opposition Coordination Council, which took place in October 2012.

 In January 2013, Dobrokhotov became the author of the Come-Out Week project dedicated to the problems of the LGBT community.
 In 2013, he resigned from Slon.ru along with part of the editorial board.
 Andrei Goryanov, then editor-in-chief of Slon.ru, commenting on Dobrokhotov's dismissal, said: "It was impossible to work with him further.
 He does not see himself as a journalist, but rather a politician."